EmpSwarup/roomfinder/README.md

 Use it: https://roomfinderapp.netlify.app/

-A web application in which people can find rooms for rent and sale and owners to list their properties for rent or sale.
+A web application in which people can find rooms for rent and sale and owners can list their properties for rent or sale.

 Made using ReactJS and Firebase.